PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

   })
 ```

 This means that the port which the service is listening on is now supplied by the environment.
-Whilst it might be fine to hard code this information for a small system, it quickly becomes unmanageable in a larger system so this approach to service configuration is important.
+While it might be fine to hard code this information for a small system, it quickly becomes unmanageable in a larger system so this approach to service configuration is important.

 Of course when we start the `adderservice` the environment needs to be set up correctly otherwise our process will fail to start.